elys-network/elys/x/leveragelp/spec/04_endpoints.md

 ### MsgWhitelist

-`MsgWhitelist` is used by governance to approve whitelisted addresses.
+`MsgWhitelist` is used by governance to approve an address to the whitelist.

 ```proto
 message MsgWhitelist {